 We offer testing for Asperger’s with our skilled doctors at the Sachs Center, both online and in-person.
 The Asperger’s test takes two hours and includes a clinical interview to learn about past and current symptoms.
 We also offer specific evidence-based Asperger’s tests from third-party researchers.

-The Sachs Center has groups for both adults and children with Autism.
+The Sachs Center has groups for both adults and children with Autism in our NYC offices and online.
 Offering safe spaces and custom-designed experiences, our groups allow teens and adults to connect and share their unique neurodiverse perspectives.
 This is a key part of Asperger’s testing and treatment.

 The Sachs Center also has online support groups for adults with Asperger’s.
 Call or email us for information on that group.